darrylhill23/GitHub-Tutorial/README.md

 ### Link SSH Key to Github account

-After you have created this SSH key type the following command and copy the output
+After you have created this SSH key type the following command and copy the output of the following command:

 ```
 cat ~/.ssh/id_rsa.pub